dmrom7/geogbrowns/content/post/22-11-17-how to submit thesis/index.md

 - Lenka
 - Alice Beck

-summary: 'This post will guide you throught the process of submission, where to go and what to do.'
+summary: 'This post will guide you through the process of submission, where to go and what to do.'

 draft: false
 toc: true